 Tilt Head Mixers

-As the title suggests, tilt head mixers have a head that tilts back and forth, which takes place at a joint between the stand and the head.
-This particular method poses some benefits and some drawbacks.
+Tilt head mixers feature a head that tilts back and forth at a joint between the stand and the head, which carries its own set of pros and cons.

 Bowl Lift Stand Mixers